 This is the difference between your standard UTM tracking parameters and FBCLIDs.
 With UTMs, once you’ve created one for a specific campaign, all traffic/clicks/etc. are automatically attributed to the single tag, and your data remains neat and tidy.

 But with FBCLIDs, each click gets its own unique parameter resulting in hundreds or thousands of duplicate URLs cluttering your Google Analytics dashboard.

 Unfortunately, there isn’t a straightforward solution within your analytics reporting for correcting the numerous URLs that will appear.
 Google Analytics doesn’t let you retroactively edit your data, so analytics created with the FBCLID are there to stay.

-Going forward that will help you keep your Google Analytics dashboard tidier, helping you to more clearly read your analytics and make data-driven decisions about your marketing efforts.
+Going forward, that will help you keep your Google Analytics dashboard tidier, making it easier to read your analytics and make data-driven decisions about marketing campaigns.

-UTM (Urchin Tracking Module) codes are codes that you append to a URL in order to track various parameters.
-They allow you to track the source, medium, content, terms, and campaigns that traffic originated from.
+UTM (Urchin Tracking Module) codes are variables that you append to a URL in order to track various parameters.
+Specifically, they allow you to track five parameters regarding where traffic originated from: campaign, medium, source, term, and content.

 UTMs, Justuno, and Audience Targeting

 You can also target UTM URLs in your rules.
-In Justuno’s basic rule sets, you can choose the source traffic you’d like to target or exclude and you can add specific campaigns to each source.
-Click below to learn more about targeting rule sets and UTM additions.
+In Justuno’s basic rule sets, you can choose the source traffic you’d like to target or exclude and add specific campaigns to each source.

-Facebook is likely one of your biggest traffic drivers, depending on your industry and marketing strategy.
-Understanding how to use FBCLIDs and what they can mean for your campaign/budget planning but also how to understand their analytics can be key to making sure you’re getting the most out of your efforts.
+TikTok & Facebook are likely some of your biggest traffic drivers, depending on your industry and marketing strategy.
+Understanding how to use TTCLIDs and FBCLIDs, what they can mean for your campaign/budget planning, plus how to understand their analytics is key to making sure you’re getting the most out of your efforts.